python/cpython/Doc/reference/expressions.rst

    single: - (minus); binary operator

 The ``-`` (subtraction) operator yields the difference of its arguments.
-The numeric arguments are first converted to a common type.
+The real numeric arguments are first converted to a common type.

 This operation can be customized using the special :meth:`~object.__sub__` and :meth:`~object.__rsub__` methods.

+.. versionchanged:: 3.14
+   If only one operand is a complex number, the other operand converted to a floating-point number.

 .. _shifting: